 Our ‘Books for Doctors’ project is aimed at raising awareness and sharing up-to-date clinical information about diagnosing and treating UTIs with doctors throughout Australia.
 For a $40 donation, we will send a copy of Professor James Malone-Lee’s book, ‘Cystitis Unmasked’, to a doctor’s clinic of your choice (Australia only).
-We are expecting the book to be available in February/March 2021.
+We are expecting the book to be available at the end of January 2021.

-This is only the registration process.
-We will contact you in the coming months to confirm your participation and provide details to complete your donation.
+Once you complete the registration process, we will contact you with the payment details.
+If you do not see an email from us, please check your spam folder.
 Unfortunately, we are unable to sell copies of the book direct to the general public.

 ‘Cystitis Unmasked’ is the first book of its kind to explain the history behind UTI diagnosis and treatment protocols and why this is causing harm to many.
 The book dispels age-old UTI myths and assumptions that are given, mostly unchallenged, in the form of ‘facts’, ‘tips’ and ‘advice’ by doctors, well-meaning friends and family and other trusted sources.
 It covers new ground-breaking research that has completely changed how the bladder and UTIs are understood.
 And most importantly, the book provides a practical path forward for clinicians to recognise and treat this neglected patient group.

 More information about the book and the author can be found below the form.

 “Modern science has shown that the widely held beliefs of clinicians about urinary tract infection (UTI) are wrong.
 A large body of meticulous, rigorous data, from different centres around the world makes this point.
 How can it be that doctors continue to practise in contradiction of what we now know?